 Positive Disturbance

 The project challenges conventional “clear-and-build” models by starting with what is already present.
-Soil health, existing ecologies and informal patterns of use are treated as assets rather than constraints.
-Research undertaken in collaboration with environmental engineers and soil scientists from Durham University informed a soil-first strategy, exploring in-situ remediation, phytoremediation and low-disturbance construction as alternatives to carbon-intensive soil removal.
-Environmental repair is therefore embedded into the design process, running in parallel with planning, landscape and housing delivery.
+Soil conditions, existing ecologies, material histories and informal patterns of use are treated as assets rather than constraints.
+Research undertaken with environmental engineers and soil specialists from Durham University informed a soil-first strategy, exploring in-situ remediation, phytoremediation and low-disturbance construction as alternatives to carbon-intensive soil removal.

-Positive Disturbance proposes an alternative model for brownfield regeneration — one that listens before it builds, works collaboratively across disciplines, and measures success not only in homes delivered, but in health, inclusion and long-term resilience.
+Positive Disturbance proposes an alternative approach to brownfield regeneration: one that listens before it builds, works across disciplines, and measures success not only through homes delivered, but through ecological repair, community value and long-term resilience.

 Awards